ltfschoen/SwiftReactive/README.md

 * Click the red button to remove both of the UILabels from the superview

 * Try entering text in the Text Field or clicking the green button again.
 The app does not crash even though a .bindTo is associated between these fields and the UILabel that was removed.

+# Issues

+* Unsuccessfully attempted to add a Cancel HTTP Request button (temperamental in that sometimes both UILabels are appended with "Success" text, whilst other times only one or neither update, and sometimes app crashes).
+Code associated with this attempt is available in this branch: [alamofire_cancel](https://github.com/ltfschoen/SwiftReactive/tree/alamofire_cancel)